-Lilliputin: Stories from a War
+Lilliputin: Tales from a War

 Jan Němec

-Jan Němec: Lilliputin: Stories from a War
+Jan Němec: Lilliputin: Tales from a War

 Original title: Liliputin.
 Povídky z války